jaivigneshvenugopal/jaivigneshvenugopal.github.io/_posts/2021-12-31-ai-dino-agent.markdown

 Based on the results from evaluating the test set and also evaluating using live games, we came to the conclusion that it was possible to solve the problem of building an AI Dino Agent - albeit on a modified game with simplified rules - by converting it into a classification problem.

 ### Thoughts
+This project was done with 2 other students for a Master's level Deep Learning course (CS5242).
+The module coordinators were pretty clear about making sure that this was not a project that involved hours of training using high-calibre GPUs.
+Instead, it was about writing different architectures from scratch and experimenting with different parameters for a given problem that required learning.

+The project was open-ended, and I liked that.
+We wanted to try building an agent that did not use reinforcement learning but simple classification, and I believe we managed to do that.

+Interesting stuff.